 Splitting an Asset in Multiple Books

-You can perform one split transaction per asset to generate the general ledger results that will be posted to different books.
-New assets created because of the split transaction will have the same set of alternate and tax depreciation as the original asset.
-An acquisition history record is created to reduce the amount of the original acquisition cost.
-A depreciation history record will also be created to reduce the depreciation amount and a journal entry will be generated if the asset is attached to an accounting book or tax method.
-Tax methods that are not associated to an accounting book will still record depreciation history records, but will not generate journal entries.
+You can perform one split transaction per asset to create the general ledger results that is posted to different books.
+New assets created from the split transaction have the same set of alternate and tax depreciation as the original asset.
+An acquisition history record is created to reduce the original acquisition cost.
+A depreciation history record is also created to reduce the depreciation amount, and a journal entry is be generated if the asset is linked to an accounting book or tax method.
+Tax methods not linked to an accounting book still record depreciation histories, but don't generate journal entries.

 To split an asset, follow the procedure in Asset Split.